The Vellum Bee Book of Watnall Hall

 It's a hobby Sir Lancelot seems to have kept up for many years...

 Nottingham Journal - Monday 01 July 1929 - BEEKEEPERS AT WATNALL Members and friends of the Notts.
-Beekeepers' Association, by kind per mission Sir Lancelot Rolleston, spent a delightful afternoon in the grounds at Watnall Hall on Saturday on a tour of the grounds.
-The visitors saw the bee house, which is the only one of its kind In the county, also the Mill hive, which is one of the earliest forms of box hives and Is in a wonderful state of preservation.
+Beekeepers' Association, by kind permission Sir Lancelot Rolleston, spent a delightful afternoon in the grounds at Watnall Hall on Saturday on a tour of the grounds.
+The visitors saw the bee house, which is the only one of its kind in the county, also the Mill hive, which is one of the earliest forms of box hives and is in a wonderful state of preservation.
 An interesting address was given by the Rev. E F Hemmins. president of the Huntingdonshire B.K.A., on keeping from ancient times until now.

 The importance of talking to the bees